 Safeguarding & Welfare

-The Samaritans, whose helpline is open 24 hours a day, 365 days a year and who can also be contacted by email.
-They provide advice to people having a difficult time, and there is guidance on their website for anyone who is worried about someone else.
+The Samaritans - provide advice to people having a difficult time or in crisis.
+They have a helpline open 24 hours a day, 365 days a year and can also be contacted by email.
+You can also access guidance and support on their website for yourself or if you are worried about someone else.

-The Mix - the UK's leading support service for young people.
-The Mix offer a helpline, an online chat service, and a crisis text service to under-25s.
-There is also a huge range of informative articles about housing, money, mental health, relationships, and other subjects.
+The Mix - the UK's leading support service for young people, up to the age of 25.
+The Mix offer a helpline, an online chat service, and a crisis text service, there is also a huge range of informative articles about housing, money, mental health, relationships, and other subjects.

-The LGBT Foundation, who offer a wide range of support services to lesbian, gay, bisexual and trans people; including support groups, face-to-face counselling, a helpline, and email support.
+The LGBT Foundation offer a wide range of support services to LGBTQ+ people throughout Greater Manchester, including support groups, face-to-face counselling, a helpline, and email support.